-While the planning and time investment undertaken in the move was substantial, Chisum found it was the right step to take for her business.
+While the planning and time investment of the move was substantial, Chisum found it was the right step to take for her business.

 "At the end of the day, having adequate storage space, higher ceilings for taller displays and the opportunity to rethink the design of the store were well worth the minor inconveniences," she said.

 Chisum said her team and the customers took the delays in stride.
-If nothing else, it increased interaction on social media as people wanted to know when the store would open.
-Communication was key – by announcing a move-in date, it was important to update customers on how things were progressing, alert them that they were still at the current location, and remind them that the move was still happening.
+If nothing else, it increased interaction on social media, as people wanted to know when the store would open.
+Communication was key – it was important to update customers on how things were progressing, alert them that The Foundry was still at its old location, and remind them that the move was still happening.

 When planning your move, keep a checklist of the things you need to accomplish.
 When you've decided that it's the right time, start working right away.
-Ron Vaknin, project manager with Oz Moving and Storage, said the process should start as early as six months before moving out.
+Ron Vaknin, project manager with Oz Moving and Storage, said you should start the process as early as six months before you move out.

-Do plenty of research on moving companies and book their services months in advance.
-Likewise start collecting quotes for new phone service, internet and security for the new space right away.
+Do plenty of research on moving companies, and book their services months in advance.
+Likewise, start collecting quotes for new phone service, internet and security for the new space right away.
 Doing this early helps you get a better idea of your budget for the new building, as you may also want to renovate the space or purchase new furniture.
 According to Move.org, your checklist should feature all of the logistics of moving your business, such as setting a budget, hiring movers, reviewing lease terms and determining if you need insurance for the move.
 For instance, if any equipment breaks in the move, you want insurance coverage in case the damage could detrimentally effect operations.

-Much like the Foundry Collective did, keep both customers and employees continually informed of the move through social media, newsletters and signage at the storefront.
+Much like The Foundry Collective did, keep both customers and employees continually informed of the move through social media, newsletters and signage at the storefront.
 Inform them of the benefits to the business for switching locations, such as a bigger space or more convenient area.
 Plan the layout before you make the move, and hire an interior designer to make the most out of the space.

 Keep your online presence current by updating your website and Google My Business listing with your new address and contact info, said Rhea Drysdale, CEO for Outspoken Media.
-Services such as Moz.com can check all mentions of your business's listing online and update them.
+Services such as Moz can check all mentions of your business's listing online and update them for you.